irsbugs/GStreaming/README.md

 loop.quit()
 ```

-In both of these poll and loop programs one line of the code is:
+In both of these *poll* and *loop* programs one line of the code is:
 ```
 player = Gst.ElementFactory.make('playbin', 'player')
 ```

-Of the four catagories of plugins, **playback** is one of the plugins for the base set for GStreamer.
+Of the four catagories of plugins, **playback** is one of the plugins for the *base* set for GStreamer.
 [Playback](https://gstreamer.freedesktop.org/documentation/playback/index.html?gi-language=c) has eleven features of which one of them is **playbin**.
 [Playbin](https://gstreamer.freedesktop.org/documentation/playback/playbin.html?gi-language=c) provides a stand-alone everything-in-one abstraction for an audio and/or video player.
 Thus playbin is the only plugin required for the *google_tts_poll.py* and *google_tts_loop.py* programs.
 This makes the code simple and perhaps faster in its execution than with the *google_tts_urllib.py*.

 ## Background to GStreamer

-Before moving on to more programs it helps to have an understanding of the backgound to GStreamer and its python bindings.
+Before moving on to more Python programs it helps to have an understanding of the backgound to GStreamer and its Python bindings.

-Code eaxmples for using GStreamer in a program will most often be found to be in the C programming language.
-When using these examples they need to be converted to python.
+Code examples that use GStreamer in a program will most often be found to be in the C programming language.
+When using these examples they need to be converted to Python.
 For example in the C language a line of code may be:
 ```
 player = gst_element_factory_make ("playbin", "player");
 ```